j0sh3rs/s3-bucket-listing/README.md

 Note that this only disallows navigation to shallower directories, but __NOT__ access.
 Any person with knowledge of the existence of bucket XML listings will be able to manually access those files.

 Use Amazon S3 permissions to set granular file permissions.

+#### BUCKET_URL variable
+Valid options = `''` (default) or your _bucket URL_, e.g.

+`https://uuid.cloudfront.net` OR `https://your.cname.tld.com` (both http & https are valid)

+- Do __NOT__ put a trailing '/', e.g. `https://uuid.cloudfront.net/`

+This variable allows for a simple rewrite of the contents displayed in the index if you use Cloudfront as part of your distribution mechanism and want a branded URL.

 ## Four Valid Configurations